videolan/x265/doc/reST/cli.rst

 	energy in the reconstructed image.
 This generally improves perceived visual quality at the cost of lower quality metric scores.
 It only has effect on slower presets which use RDO Quantization (:option:`--rd` 4, 5 and 6).
 1.0 is a typical value.
-Default disabled.
 High values can be beneficial in preserving high-frequency detail like film grain.
 	Default: 1.0

 	**Range of values:** 0 ..
 50.0